 Front camera: 8MP, f/2.0

-Disconnect fours connectors and a coaxial cable.
+Disconnect the four connectors and the coaxial cable.

 Skyworks 77643-21 RF Power Amplifier